 Out of life's hard knocks, Meschery the Renaissance Man emerged.
 It's a miracle he hardly notes and attributes to no specific cause, but one that winds its way into his bittersweet poems, which manage to both surprise and meet expectations.

-With musings on basketball and father/son explorations forming the bulk of the nine poems Meschery read,
+With musings on basketball and father/son explorations forming the bulk of the nine poems Meschery read, it was the clever, muscular language elicited laughter or bursts of applause.

 Titled "Tom Meschery," an autobiographical poem began with a confession to his father ("I admit sleeping in late at the Hilton"), tipped the humor toward regret ("You died before I could explain"), before rebounding with ironic understatement ("Father, you would have been proud of me.
 I labored in the company of large men").